maneatingape/advent-of-code-rust/README.md

 # Advent of Code [![checks-badge]][checks-link] [![docs-badge]][docs-link]

-Blazing fast Rust solutions for every [Advent of Code] puzzle from 2015 to 2024, taking **470 milliseconds** to solve all 500 stars.
+*2025 in progress!* Blazing fast Rust solutions for every [Advent of Code] puzzle from 2015 to 2024, taking **470 milliseconds** to solve all 500 stars.
 Each solution is carefully optimized for performance while ensuring the code remains concise, readable, and idiomatic.